 The Nature of Idioms in Programing Languages

-programing history of the day: the idiom craze, is started by perl and Larry Wall, from there we have “pythonic” fk and ruby styles fk.
+programing history of the day: the idiom craze, is started by perl and Larry Wall, from there we have “pythonic” fuck.

-there are 2 types of idioms: ① that makes algorithmic difference. ② not.
-Only ① matters.
-For example, in python, append string 1k times, use list then turn into string.
+there are 2 types of idioms: (1) that makes algorithmic difference.
+(2) not.

 programing idiom should be ban'd.
-Only allow those that has algorithmic advantages.
+Only allow those that have algorithmic impact.

 programing idioms, as in natural human langs, are incomprehensible and local, with no universal and permanance advantage.

 idioms, plays big part in group formation.
 You can discern outsiders by idiom.
-Hither is me, my, family, friend, country, clan.
+Hither is me, my clan.
 Thither is you.
 Part of survival instinct.

-if your lang, requires lots idiosyncratic idioms to write clear and efficient algorithms, your lang is fk'd.
+if your lang requires lots idiosyncratic idioms to write clear and efficient algorithms, your lang is bad.